 https://prnt.sc/w88uo5 [Label: Plant Cell]

 All living things are made up of tiny structures called cells.
 Even our body is made up of trillions of cells.
 Plants are also made up of these tiny structures.
-A plant cell itself has many small components which we need not worry about for now, but we can read about the basic ones.
+A plant cell itself has many small components, which we need not worry about for now, but we can read about the basic ones.
 These are-

 Cell wall and Cell membrane: These are outer coverings of the plant cell.
 They help to maintain the shape of the plant cell and protect it from any physical damage.